THE GRAND OVERVIEW

 THE GLEBE SCHOOL BOARD:

-A graduate of the public school system, Classical Education has no greater defender than Fr.
+A public school graduate, Classical Education has no greater defender than Fr.
 Fife.
-As Rector of St. James On-the-Glebe, he knows the need for a Classical Christian School in Gloucester and is delighted to see God’s provisions for The Glebe School.
+As the Rector of St. James On-the-Glebe, he knows the need for a Classical Christian School in Gloucester and is delighted to see God’s provisions for The Glebe School.

 PRESIDENT: Fr.
 Kevin Fife